 Key takeaways

-• Cigna typically requires prior authorization for all GLP-1 agonist drugs, including Ozempic, Wegovy, Mounjaro, and Zepbound, regardless of the indication they’re prescribed for.
-There are some exceptions, however, for the use of Ozempic as a first-line treatment.
+Cigna typically requires prior authorization for all GLP-1 agonist drugs, including Ozempic, Wegovy, Mounjaro, and Zepbound, regardless of the indication they’re prescribed for.

 All insurance companies have their own set of criteria that determine which drugs they cover and at what cost to the patient.
-Many companies require prior authorization for glucagon-like peptide-1 (GLP-1) receptor agonists—drugs used in the management of Type 2 diabetes as well as conditions relating to obesity (including weight loss).
+Many companies require prior authorization for glucagon-like peptide-1 (GLP-1) receptor agonists and GIP/GLP-1 agonists (often referred to together as GLP-1s in insurance coverage policies)—drugs used in the management of Type 2 diabetes as well as weight loss and long-term weight management.
 Cigna insurance plans are no different.
 Here, we’ll be reviewing Cigna’s coverage for the GLP-1 agonists Ozempic (semaglutide), Wegovy (semaglutide), Mounjaro (tirzepatide), and Zepbound (tirzepatide), including whether prior authorization is needed for coverage and, if so, how to get it.

 Cigna coverage criteria for GLP-1 drugs

 Cigna generally only covers GLP-1 drugs when they are prescribed for a diagnosis that matches what the Food and Drug Administration (FDA) approved them for.
-In other words, neither Ozempic nor Mounjaro are likely to be covered for weight loss, but they could both be covered for Type 2 diabetes.
-Wegovy and Zepbound could both be covered for the treatment of weight loss but would not be approved for use in treating Type 2 diabetes.
+In other words, neither Ozempic nor Mounjaro is likely to be covered for weight loss, but they could both be covered for Type 2 diabetes, because they are FDA approved for that use.
+Wegovy and Zepbound could both be covered for the treatment of weight loss (an FDA-approved use) but would not be approved for use in treating Type 2 diabetes.

 Related: Mounjaro vs. Ozempic: Differences, similarities, and side effects